Updated: 20 September 2017 09:55

 - try to make money from anything we've made; or

-…and so that we are crystal clear, what we have made includes, but is not limited to, the client or the server software for our Game.
-It also includes modified versions of a Game, part of it or anything else we‘ve made.
+unless we specifically agree to it.
+And so that we are crystal clear, "the Game" or "what we have made" includes, but is not limited to, the client or the server software for our Game and includes Minecraft and Minecraft: Java Edition on all platforms.
+It also includes updates, patches, downloadable content, add-ons, or modified versions of a Game, part of those things, or anything else we've made.

 Otherwise we are quite relaxed about what you do - in fact we really encourage you to do cool stuff - but just don't do those things that we say you can't.